-National Basketball Association (NBA) and Amazon Web Services (AWS) announce new multi-year partnership to power the next era of basketball innovation
+National Basketball Association (NBA) And Amazon Web Services (AWS) Announce New Multi-Year Partnership To Power The Next Era Of Basketball Innovation

 Global Fan Engagement

-The NBA App, NBAand NBA League Pass, delivering year-round NBA coverage and programming to fans around the world, will run on AWS.
-Through this partnership with AWS, the NBA will accelerate basketb’ll’s growth worldwide by offering fans new and unique opportunities to understand team strategy and the concepts that lead to execution on the court.
-Additionally, the NBA and AWS will deliver in-language content and personalized experiences to fans across platfo ms.
+The NBA App, NBA and NBA League Pass, delivering year-round NBA coverage and programming to fans around the world, will run on AWS.
+Through this partnership with AWS, the NBA will accelerate basketball's growth worldwide by offering fans new and unique opportunities to understand team strategy and the concepts that lead to execution on the court.
+Additionally, the NBA and AWS will deliver in-language content and personalized experiences to fans across platforms.

-As part of the partnership, the NBA and AWS will launch NBA Inside the Game powered by AWS, a new basketball intelligence platform that will turn billions of data points into compelling insights and interactive experiences, reimagining how fans engage with the game of basketball worldw de.

-Built o’ AWS’s industry-leading AI infrastructure, the platform will introduce a suite of features that enhance live broadcasts and elevate fan experiences across the NBA App, NBA.com, and the league’s social channel .
+The NBA's partnership with AWS broadens its strategic relationship with Amazon.
+This season marks the start of Prime Video's landmark 11-year media rights agreement ( ) with 66 regularseason NBA matchups streaming on Prime Video globally, and a suite of new interactive features set to debut.
+Prime Video will also serve as the strategic partner and third-party global subscriptions store destination for NBA League Pass, offering streaming of live and on-demand games in the U.S. and internationally.
+The first night of the NBA on Prime will feature a doubleheader on Friday, Oct.
+24 during the first week of the season, with the Celtics visiting the Knicks (7:30 p.m.
+ET) and the Lakers hosting the Timberwolves (10 p.m.
+ET) in two rematches from the NBA Playoffs 2025.

 Legal Disclaimer: